 - ASSISTANT PROFESSOR | Neurology

 Ji Yeoun (Jenna) Yoo, MD received her medical degree from Ewha Womans University in Seoul, South Korea.
-After a year of medical internship at the University of Missouri, Columbia, she received her neurology residency training at Mount Sinai Medical Center, followed by a two-year fellowship in epilepsy/EEG at the comprehensive epilepsy center at Yale University.
-After her fellowship, she returned to New York to join the faculty at the Ichan School of Medicine at Mount Sinai.
+She received her neurology residency training at Mount Sinai Medical Center, followed by a two-year fellowship in epilepsy/EEG at the comprehensive epilepsy center at Yale University.
+After her fellowship, she returned to Mt.
+Sinai to join the faculty.

 Dr. Yoo specializes in Epilepsy/EEG.
 She monitors and interprets EEGs for the patients in the epilepsy monitoring units, intensive care units, and in ambulatory settings.
-She is passionate in the care of patients with epilepsy/seizure disorder including those with medically refractory epilepsy, and is devoted in improving their quality of life.
+She is passionate in the care of patients with epilepsy/seizure disorder including those with medically refractory epilepsy.
+She performs a thorough surgical evaluation for the patients with medically refractory epilepsy with the team, and is devoted in improving their quality of life.

 Dr. Yoo's clinical and research interests include medical management and pre-surgical evaluation of patients with epilepsy and their long term outcomes, cognitive and behavioral aspects of epilepsy, and EEG monitoring.
-She is board certified in Neurology.
+She is board certified in Neurology and Epilepsy.

 American Board of Psychiatry and Neurology, Epilepsy

 - Electroencephalogram (EEG) with video